Warning: Late repayments can cause you serious money problems. For help, go to moneyadviceservice.org.uk

 Using a mortgage broker for bad credit can help you get access to deals that may not be available from mainstream banks and lenders.

-Brokers may also help if you get a mortgage if you are on benefits or self-employed – after all, there are lenders for everyone.
+Brokers may also help you get a mortgage if you are on benefits or self-employed – after all, there are lenders for everyone.

 Since mortgage brokers only earn through commission, they will compare the market and speak to different providers on your behalf to help you get the best deal possible.